Take away computation from the world and everything is wrapped in blind ignorance —Isidore, Bishop of Seville (560-636)

 I have been privileged to have a wonderful group of collaborators, mentors and graduate students.
-I have also been fortunate to have substantial support from the US National Science Foundation and the Army Research Office.
+I have also been fortunate in earlier years to have sustained support from the US National Science Foundation and the Army Research Office.
+Current research is funded by the United States Department of Energy, Pacific Northwest National Laboratory, and the Office of Naval Research.

 We have focused our scientific energies in two primary directions: